-While researchers often study immigrants as workers, a recent stream of scholarship emphasizes the role of immigrants as inventors and entrepreneurs.
-For example, immigrants are disproportionately likely to account for U.S. patents (e.g., Bernstein et al. 2019) and hold STEM degrees (Kerr and Kerr 2020).
+While researchers often study immigrants as workers, a recent stream of scholarship emphasizes the role of immigrants as innovators and entrepreneurs.
+For example, immigrants currently represent about 14% of the U.S. workforce but account for closer to one-quarter of U.S. patents (e.g., Bernstein et al. 2019).
+Related, immigrants to the U.S. are also disproportionately likely to hold STEM degrees (Kerr and Kerr 2020).
 Immigrants further appear to be highly entrepreneurial.
-Immigrants start firms at higher rates than native-born individuals in several countries (Fairlie and Lofstrom

-2015), including the U.S. (Kerr and Kerr 2020).
+Immigrants start firms at higher rates than native-born individuals in several countries (Fairlie and Lofstrom 2015), with recent evidence suggesting that approximately 25% of recent start-ups in the U.S. are founded by immigrants (Kerr and Kerr 2020).
 At the same time, such entrepreneurial tendencies may largely reflect businesses with limited growth prospects, perhaps because immigrants are "pushed" into entrepreneurial activity due to poor labor market opportunities (Light and Roach 1996, Constant and Zimmerman 2006).
 On the other hand, evidence also points to the substantial presence of immigrant founders in Silicon Valley (e.g., Saxenian 2002), and examples such as Alexander Graham Bell and Sergei Brin suggest that immigrants have started firms that grow to employ large numbers of people, with large effects on the economy.

 Ultimately, the economic effects of immigration will depend not just on whether immigrants start firms, but on how successful these firms tend to be.
 In this paper, we will provide systematic evidence on this question.
-Intuitively, examining the size distribution of businesses, and comparing this for immigrant and native-born founders, can shed light on the impact of immigrant entrepreneurship.
-We will examine the size distributions using administrative data and other data sources.
+Intuitively, examining the size distribution of businesses, and comparing this for immigrant and native founders, can shed light on the impact of immigrant entrepreneurship.
+We will examine the size distributions using administrative data and other data resources.
 To provide intuition and make the measures precise, we first develop a simple conceptual framework.